amarapeace/amarapeace/readme.md

 - 🌱 I’m currently learning **mongodb**

-- 👨‍💻 All of my projects are available at [amara-portfolio.netlify.app](amara-portfolio.netlify.app)
+- 👨‍💻 All of my projects are available at [amara-portfolio.vercel.app](amara-portfolio.vercel.app)

 - 💬 Ask me about **react**